fionakolbinger/fionakolbinger.github.io/_pages/team.md

 ## Alumni

+*Dr. Sophie-Caroline Schwarzkopf, BSc, MD* was a medical doctoral student and a clinician scientist in our group from 2021-2024.
+She conducted research on educational serious gaming applications in the context of surgical patient care and postoperative complications.
+Sophie defended her doctoral thesis in 2023  (summa cum laude).
+Her published works are listed on [Pubmed](https://pubmed.ncbi.nlm.nih.gov/?term=schwarzkopf+sc).

 *Thomas Nielen* was a medical doctoral student in our group from 2020-2022 and conducted research on functional outcomes after rectal cancer surgery.
 Find Thomas on [Pubmed](https://pubmed.ncbi.nlm.nih.gov/?term=nielen+tp).

-*Franziska Rinner* was part of the lab as a medical doctoral student from 2020-2022 and conducted research on intraoperative surgical decision support.
+*Dr. Franziska Rinner, MD* was part of the lab as a medical doctoral student from 2020-2022 and conducted research on intraoperative surgical decision support.
+She defended her thesis at the Technical University Dresden in 2024 (summa cum laude).
 Find Fanny's published works on [Pubmed](https://pubmed.ncbi.nlm.nih.gov/?term=franziska+rinner).

 <br>